glendaviesnz/book-me-in/README.md

+#BookMeIn

-A booking app for camps
+An app for handling camp and conference bookings